parashardhapola/scarf/vignettes/basic_tutorial.md

 - edge weight computation using the `compute_membership_strengths` function from the UMAP package
 - fitting MiniBatch Kmeans (The kmeans centers are used later, for UMAP initialization)

+`make_graph` method is responsible for graph construction.
+It method takes a mandatory parameter: `feat_key`.
+This should be a column in the feature metadata table that indicates which genes to use to create the graph.
+Since, we have already identified the `hvgs` in the step above, we use those genes.
+Note that we do not need to write *I__hvgs* but just *hvgs* as the value of the parameter.
+We also supply values for two very important parameters here: `k` (number of nearest neighbours to be queried for each cell) and `dims` (number of PCA dimensions to use for graph construction). `n_centroids` parameter controls number of clusters to create for the data using Kmeans algorithm.
+We perform a more accurate clustering of data in the later steps.

 ```python
 ds.make_graph(feat_key='hvgs', k=21, dims=30, n_centroids=100)
 ```

-All the results of `make_graph` are saved under a name on the form '*normed\_\_{cell key}\_\_{feature key}*' (placeholders used in brackets here).
+All the results of `make_graph` step are saved under a name on the form '*normed\_\_{cell key}\_\_{feature key}*' (placeholders used in brackets here).
 In this case, since we did not provide a cell key it takes default value of `I`, which means all the non-filtered out cells.
 The feature key (`feat_key`) was set to `hvgs`.
 The Zarr directory is organized such that all the intermediate data is also saved.
 The intermediate data is organized in a hierarchy which triggers recomputation when upstream changes are detected.
 The parameter values are also saved in hierarchy level names.
 For example, 'reduction_pca_31_I' means that PCA linear dimension reduction with 31 PC axes was used and the PCA was fit across all the cells that have `True` value in column **I**.

 ```python
 ds.show_zarr_tree()